-A well-designed cooler isn’t just a luxury for some, but rather a necessity.
 You might be able to get away with a budget cooler if you rarely camp or spend hours outdoors.
-But if you often need to keep food and drinks chilled it would be wise to invest in a cooler that’s able to handle regular wear-and-tear, and look good doing it.
+But if you often need to keep food and drinks chilled and cold it would be wise to invest in a cooler that’s able to handle regular wear-and-tear to be part of your camping progear, and look good doing it.

 When it comes to high-end cooler brands there are two that instantly come to mind – Pelican and Yeti.
-Pelican and Yeti coolers are both rotomolded coolers that are hefty, tough, and can keep ice for days at a time.
+Pelican and Yeti coolers are both rotomolded coolers that are hefty, tough, and can keep ice and cold like an igloo for days at a time.

 The Pelican brand has been around for quite some time, having been founded in 1976.
-Over the years they’ve offered numerous different types of coolers and, still today, have a nice selection that includes soft, wheeled, and hard-sided coolers.
-They are best known for their Elite Coolers, their classic hard-sided model that is quite similar to Yeti.
+Over the years they’ve offered numerous different types of coolers and, still, today have a nice selection that includes a soft cooler, portable cooler, wheeled, and hard-sided coolers.
+They are best known for their Elite Coolers, their classic hard-sided model that is quite similar to Yeti coolers.

 Yeti was founded by two brothers in 2006 and quickly took off.
-Today the brand has quite the cult following and is a household name for coolers.
-Yeti also has soft coolers as well as hard coolers, but just like Pelican it’s their hard coolers that are most popular.
+Today the brand has quite the cult following and is a household name for camping coolers.
+Yeti also has soft coolers as well as hard coolers, but just like Pelican, it’s their hard coolers that are most popular.

 Pelican and Yeti are direct competitors with loyal fanbases.
-Chances are high that you’d be happy with either brands hard-sided coolers, but if you’re going to invest $300+ in a high-end piece of gear that you’ll rely on to keep your food and beverages chilled, you’ll want to weigh the pros and cons of both before purchasing.
+Chances are high that you’d be happy with either brand’s hard-sided coolers, but if you’re going to invest $300+ in a high-end piece of progear that you’ll rely on to keep your food and any bottle or drinks chilled, you’ll want to weigh the pros and cons of both before purchasing.

 The Pelican hard-sided coolers come in seven different sizes, which include: